tombenke/rest-api-archetype/README.md

     - Verify that the referred mock files and schema files are exist.
     - Verify the integrity of the services (schema).
     - Verify the internal functions working.

-- Eliminate `config.yml`.
-  Traverse the `services` folder and automatically load the endpoint descriptors, detecting their names.

 ## References
 - [rest-tool documentation pages](http://tombenke.github.io/rest-tool/docs/documentation.html)